Cupra Formentor SUV review

 Cupra Formentor models, specs and alternatives

-It may be a brand-new, Cupra-specific model, but the Formentor shares most of its interior with the Cupra Leon, and therefore the SEAT Leon.
-We’ve no real issues with the familiarity of the interior but the touchscreen definitely could be a bit more intuitive, and some of the plastics don’t quite live up to the Formentor’s £40,000-plus price in top versions.
+It may be a Cupra-specific model, but the Formentor shares most of its interior with the Cupra Leon, and therefore the SEAT Leon.
+We’ve no real issues with the familiarity of the interior but the touchscreen definitely could be a bit more intuitive, and as with pre-facelift cars some of the plastics don’t quite live up to the Formentor’s circa £50,000 price tag in top versions.
 The same criticism is also true of the Volkswagen T-Roc R and the Cupra Ateca.

 The Formentor sits in between those two rivals for boot space, with 420 litres.
 Rear passenger space is good, although those in the back will have to crane around the bulky front sports seats to see forwards.
 The Formentor often feels like a coupe version of the Cupra Ateca, and despite the slightly reduced practicality, its design is likely to appeal to those wanting something that’ll stand out amongst a sea of familiar-looking SUVs.

-While the 306bhp version arguably suits the Cupra brand the best and the PHEV is likely to go down a storm with business drivers, our pick is the 1.5-litre TSI in the entry-level V1 trim.
+While the 329bhp version arguably suits the Cupra brand the best and the eHybrid is the best pick for business drivers, our pick is the 1.5-litre TSI in the entry-level trim.
 Its price represents the best value, buyers are still getting the Formentor's enticing design, plenty of kit and good handling, and it's also a pleasant engine for most driving.